techinessoverloaded/iOSAppDevBasics/collections.md

 ```

 ### Dictionaries
 Swift `Dictionary` is an Unordered Collection of Items.
 It stores elements in key/value pairs.
 Here, keys are unique identifiers that are associated with each value.
 The Key has to be unique and must conform to the `Hashable` Protocol.
 Swift `Dictionary` is similar to `unordered_map` of C++ and `HashMap` of Java.
-A Dictionary can be declared either by specifying Dictionary Literal (`[DataType : DataType]`), or by annotating the variable/constant as `Dictionary` along with specification of the Literal, or by annotating the variable/constant as `Dictionary<DataType, DataType>`.
+A Dictionary can be declared either by specifying Dictionary Literal (`[HashableType : Type]`), or by annotating the variable/constant as `Dictionary` along with specification of the Literal, or by annotating the variable/constant as `Dictionary<DataType, DataType>`, or by annotating as `[HashableType : Type]`.

 **Syntax :**
 ```swift